Chapter Two: The Plan

 Yali smiled.
-“That's right.
-The layers of the city were built to mimic the layers of the Otherworld.
-That's why the first layer doesn't allow any lights at night – so that you can see the stars.”
+“That’s right.
+The rings of the city were built to mimic the layers of the Otherworld.
+That’s why the First Ring doesn’t allow any lights at night – so that you can see the stars.”

 “It probably was!”

 “And then the, uhh…” I realized I’d interrupted her before she got to the rest.
 “Sorry, you can keep telling me about the layers now.”

 Fourth was the Broken God, the most primordial of the gods, the god that suffused every part of nature, the god of things that exist beyond human reason or control.
 Its world was a lush wilderness, where the Ravellers could rest, because the Broken felt no need to impose its order upon them.
 The Broken God’s followers made no laws and built no temples, because the world was already its temple.
 And in the city – the Fourth Ring wasn’t all overgrown with plants like the Broken God’s world, but it did have a few parks, in between the mess of stores and houses and abandoned factories.

 I couldn’t wait to hear what the Blood God’s world would be like.
 Would there be monsters for us to fight?
 Would it have flaming caverns with blood vessels in the walls, like in the movies?
 But when I asked Yali, she said:

 “You don’t know?”

 “I, I died.
 There’s only one time I make it to the fifth layer alive, and then I barely get a look at it before he’s yelling and his blade is stabbing into me –”